Omnitouch/CGrateS_UI/README.md

 So far what has been include is limited support for:
  * Searching and exporting CDRs
  * Viewing Rates / Least Cost Routes
- * Viewing AttributeS / Testing AttributeS
+ * Managing AttributeS
+ * Managing FilterS
  * Viewing Accounts / Balances
  * Viewing Config